Sony A9 vs RX100 V

-The Sony Alpha A9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in April 2017 and October 2016.
+The Sony Alpha A9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in April 2017 and October 2016.
 The A9 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a full frame (A9) and an one-inch sensor.
-The A9 has a resolution of 24 megapixel, whereas the RX100 V provides 20 MP.
+The cameras are based on a full frame (A9) and an one-inch (RX100 V) sensor.
+The A9 has a resolution of 24 megapixels, whereas the RX100 V provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (51 percent) than the Sony A9.
 It is worth mentioning in this context that the A9 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the A9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A9 and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A9 gets 650 shots out of its NP-FZ100 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.